 I've always enjoyed Arden's fiercely expressive posts on Facebook and been super supportive of her mission as a woman and awakening person hell-bent on changing the world and taking down the patriarchy.
 Despite an aversion to labels, I'm fine with being considered a feminist myself.

-Here's what happened (her posts on Facebook are public, so I'm assuming and hoping it's okay to talk about this):
+So here's what happened (her posts on Facebook are public, so I'm assuming and hoping it's okay to talk about this):

-The discussion started when Arden posted on her Facebook page about a traumatic experience in which she was being threatened online because of a video she had posted, this one:
+As I said, the discussion started when Arden posted on her Facebook page about a traumatic experience in which she was being threatened online because of a video she had posted, this one:

-Whereas most of her videos have a couple hundred views at most, this one has more than 3,000 currently and a lot of thumbs down as well as critical comments (I'm assuming that the worst comments were removed).
+Whereas most of her videos have a couple hundred views at most, this one has more than 3,000 currently, and a lot of thumbs down as well as critical comments (I'm assuming that the worst comments were removed).
 This is relevant.
 The video was being seen by a lot of people beyond her subscribers, which draws in different feedback from people who already know who you are.

 The video is addressing the "Incel" community.
 I hadn't heard of the term, but an Incel is an "involuntary celibate".
 In short, it refers to sexually frustrated dudes.
-And taken to the extreme, it can refer to men who take out their rejection from women and sexual frustration in violent ways, including sexual assault and worse.
+And taken to the extreme, it can refer to men who take out their rejection from women and sexual frustration in harassing or even violent ways, including sexual assault and worse.
 Apparently the man who perpetrated the recent deadly Toronto van attack (which targeted mostly women) wrote a chilling Facebook post right before the attack, lamenting his rejection from women and declaring an "Incel rebellion".

 But as someone with two Youtube channels, including a pretty popular one, I get critical comments all day long and I've seen my share of particularly hateful ones.
 I've been threatened with violence and pretty much everything else you can imagine.

 So I posted the following off-hand remark under her post: